reading time: 7 minutes

 “…she would do things to outline my insecurities, then I would drink them into solidification.”

-We had moved to San Jose to start our lives together, but my promises of becoming a better man quickly drown in a bottle.
+We had moved to San Jose to start our lives together, but my promise of becoming a better man quickly drowned in a bottle.
 Camila’s fading confidence showed in her actions when we would go out for drinks.
 We found ourselves in a terrifying cycle, where she would do things to outline my insecurities, then I would drink them into solidification.
 Her look-at-me attitude at the bars drove me nuts, and my destructive drinking broke her heart.
-Neither of us were accepting our late twenties very well.
+Neither of us was accepting our late twenties very well.
 Within the first months of our marriage, we had both done things to each other that would surely break any relationship.
-The future was beginning to dissolve, but we trekked on toughly, and began working on stronger communication and the practice of selflessness.
-We both still had a lot of growing up to do, but finally it seemed that we were taking that step.
+The future was beginning to dissolve, but we trekked on toughly and began working on stronger communication and the practice of selflessness.
+We both still had a lot of growing up to do, but finally, it seemed that we were taking that step.
 Unfortunately, you know what the illusive WE always say:

 The damage had been done.